bal-agates/python-gdcm-examples/README.md

 ## Main python-gdcm Library Issues

-1) Functions returning raw data, like `image.GetBuffer()`, should be returning Python type **bytes** and not **str**.
+1. Functions returning raw data, like `image.GetBuffer()`, should be returning Python type **bytes** and not **str**.
 OK to still return **str** for C null terminated strings.
-2) Type checking errors preventing access in Python to some methods or functions.
+2. Type checking errors preventing access in Python to some methods or functions.
+This usually is due to:
-  a) C++ function parameters with parameter types of pointer * and refence &.
+    1. C++ function parameters with parameter types of pointer * and refence &.
-  b) C++ types that have no direct equivalent in Python (like uint16).
+    2. C++ types that have no direct equivalent in Python (like uint16).

 ## Test Data